 The Protecting Vulnerable Groups (PVG) membership scheme is managed and delivered by Disclosure Scotland.
-It helps make sure that people whose behaviour makes them unsuitable to work with children and/or protected adults cannot do 'regulated work' with these vulnerable groups.
+It helps make sure people whose behaviour makes them unsuitable to work with children and/or protected adults, or can't do 'regulated work' with these vulnerable groups.